Mini-Ductor Induction Heater

 In this view the little cooling fan can also be seen.
 Interestingly enough the fan is powered by a single loop of wire looping through the transformer core.
 I imagine that was cheaper than dropping the line voltage down to the 12 volts that the fan requires.

-The architecture of this heater is what is known as a current fed push pull transformer architecture.
+The architecture of this heater is what is known as a current fed Royer architecture.
 A functional diagram is shown at the left.

 The high voltage DC from the line voltage rectifier comes in at the top and feeds the center tap of the transformer through the current feed choke.
-Each half of the transformer primary is fed by a power FET.
-When one FET is on, the oher is off and vice versa.
+Each half of the transformer primary is fed by a power IGBT.
+When one IGBT is on, the other is off and vice versa.
 This is known as “push-pull” drive.
+The resonating capacitor tunes the transformer to the operating frequency and ensured that the transistors always switch at the Zero Crossing Point or Zero Voltage Switching (ZVS).

 Here are the actual transistors.
 This is something that I really don’t like.
 They are simply glued to the aluminum heat sink using a thermally conductive glue.
 The glue is quite brittle – it easily flakes away at the light touch of a screw driver tip.
 Thus one could anticipate that these transistors could come unglued, perhaps when the unit is dropped, and subsequently over heat.